FormidableLabs/eslint-plugin-react-native-a11y/README.md

 ### Rule Options

-The following rules have extra options when in recommended mode:
+The following options are available to customize the recommended rule set.

 #### Custom Touchables